ekumenlabs/AndroidStreamingClient/README.md

 folder [android_streaming_client](AndroidStreamingClient/tree/master/android_streaming_client) and an Android application that uses the library. <br>
 located in the folder [example](AndroidStreamingClient/tree/master/example).<br>
 The [efflux folder](AndroidStreamingClient/tree/master/efflux) includes the efflux library source code. <br><br>
-Since **Android Streaming Client** was creatd using Android Studio, you will find several gradle files <br>
+Since **Android Streaming Client** was created using Android Studio, you will find several gradle files <br>
 that include dependencies, versions, and other project configurations.<br>
 The [license_script folder](https://github.com/creativa77/AndroidStreamingClient/tree/master/license_script) includes a script to apply the license to every java <br>
 file.<br>